AdvantageAi/advantageai.github.io/_posts/2016-09-13-social-network.markdown

 project-date: 2015
 client: Classified
 category: Data Science
-description: Used graph theory to identify key contacts in social network.
-Allow the customer to focus energy on communicating with the right people.
+description: Used graph theory to identify key contacts in social networks, allowing the customer to focus their energy on communicating with the right people.

 ---